 Mara North Safaris

-4. Naboisho Conservancy
+4. Mara Naboisho Conservancy

-Naboisho Conservancy, which covers more than 200km²/77mi², is one of the most celebrated of the Masai Mara–area conservancies.
+Mara Naboisho Conservancy, which covers more than 200km²/77mi², is one of the most celebrated of the Masai Mara–area conservancies.
 It’s known for having one of the densest populations of lions in Africa (as well as all the other cats).
 The landscape ranges from wide-open grasslands to light bush, both of which attract plenty of elephants.
 There are lots of activities on offer here, including walking and bush-camping safaris, that cannot be done in the nearby national reserve.
-Naboisho runs a highly regarded community-development program.
+Mara Naboisho runs a highly regarded community-development program.

-Naboisho Safaris
+13 Mara Naboisho Safaris

 5. Lewa Wildlife Conservancy